Call-for-Code/Solution-Starter-Kit-Production-2021/README.md

 - [Georges-Henri Moll](https://developer.ibm.com/profiles/georges-henri.moll/)
 - [Nicole Pitter Patterson](https://www.linkedin.com/in/nicole-pitter-patterson/?originalSubdomain=ch)

-Additionally, see the list of [contributors](https://github.com/Call-for-Code/Starter-Kit-Template-2021/graphs/contributors) who participated in the creation of this starter kit.

 ## License

 This starter kit is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details